 Laravel Testing with PHPUnit: Advanced Techniques, Mocks & Production Pitfalls

-By the end of this article you'll know how to structure a real-world test suite with proper isolation strategies, write feature tests that exercise the full HTTP stack without flakiness, mock Eloquent relationships and external services cleanly, fake queues and events to assert side-effects without actually running workers, and diagnose the performance and reliability problems that silently rot test suites over time.
-This isn't a beginner's tour — it's the playbook for teams who want their CI pipeline to mean something.
+This isn't a beginner's tour.
+It covers structuring a real-world test suite with proper isolation strategies, mocking Eloquent and external services cleanly, faking queues and events to assert side-effects, and diagnosing the performance and reliability problems that silently rot test suites over time.

 Feature Tests vs Unit Tests — Choosing the Right Weapon